lalond History, Family Crest & Coats of Arms

 Early Origins of the lalond family

-Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat from ancient times in a village and seigneurie in Seine-Inférieure in the arrondisement of Rouen.
-They were later elevated to the baronage in Normandy, to Lords in Brittany, Forez, Poitou and Quercy.
+The surname lalond was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat from ancient times in a village and seigneurie in Seine-Inférieure in the arrondisement of Rouen.
+The family was ennobled in 1509 and they were later elevated to the baronage in Normandy and to Lords in Brittany (French: Bretagne), Forez, Poitou, and Quercy.

 Early History of the lalond family

 This web page shows only a small excerpt of our lalond research.
 Another 165 words (12 lines of text) covering the years 1646, 1657, 1665, 1726, 1732, 1792, and 1807 are included under the topic Early lalond History in all our PDF Extended History products and printed products wherever possible.

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name lalond is distinguished by a number of regional variations.
 The many spelling variations of the name include Lalonde, Lalondes, La Londe, Lalande, La Lande, de Lalonde, des Lalondes, de Lalonde, de Lalande and many more.

 Early Notables of the lalond family (pre 1700)